-WordPress uses tooltips in its own interface.1 In some cases, it’s used to give instructions to users:
+WordPress uses tooltips in its own interface. ((Though the use of tooltips in WordPress will hopefully be severely curtailed in the near future.))
+In some cases, it’s used to give instructions to users:

 WordPress also makes it easy to add the titles attribute to links with the “Insert/Edit Link” tool, but don’t use that field.
 WordPress fills it in automatically, but you should delete its contents.

 Why Not to Use the Title Attribute

 I had a sinking feeling about the title attribute for a while, but hadn’t seen anything definitive until I came across the aptly named “I thought title text improved accessibility.
 I was wrong.”: